 If you are already using the All in One SEO (AIOSEO) plugin, then you are in luck.
 All in One SEO comes with a built-in content analysis tool that checks your content’s readability and makes suggestions.

-As you’re working on your new post, you need to scroll down to the AIOSEO metabox, and you will find the content analysis below the focus keyword.
+As you are working on your new post, you just need to scroll down to the AIOSEO meta box, and you will find the content analysis below the focus keyword.

 Our full review of AIOSEO goes into more detail on all its features.

 Some of you may not be using AIOSEO or may want to see multiple readability scores.
-To run a separate readability analysis section for your posts, you can use an online tool like Readable.
+To run a separate readability analysis on your posts, you can use an online tool like Readable.

 First, you need to head over to the Readable website.

 You will be shown a Readability Results page that shows the readability score of your content using Flesche Kincaid, Gunning Fog, Smog, and more readability tests.
-You’ll also get stats on the number of sentences, paragraphs, and more.
+You will also get stats on the number of sentences, paragraphs, and more.